“College-prepared and career-ready for the 21st century”

 Learn cleaning procedures for schools, offices, hotels, arenas, theatres, and residential buildings.
 The class covers safety, waste handling, chemical care, restroom care, floor care, and carpet maintenance.

 This competency-based course prepares trainees to operate various heating, ventilation, and air conditioning equipment.
 Instruction includes principles and techniques of various low-pressure boiler operations, fuel systems, unit heating systems, ventilation systems, and air conditioning systems.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.

 This competency-based course provides training in principles of supervision, inspection of buildings and grounds, record keeping, and management of personnel.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.

 Public Service